 Wind farm operators monitor this and net energy generation is 99.7%+

-All power stations draw power from the grid when they are not operating, and all draw power from their own generation when operating (known as parasitic load).
+All power stations draw power from the grid when they are not operating, and all draw power from their own generation when operating (known as parasitic or auxiliary load).

 Along with the average 7% auxiliary power draw from generation plants — which is declining with each MW of wind energy and solar that is put on the grid –, the transmission loss of 2.7% is very instructive.
 Long range transmission of electricity is much more efficient than typically presumed.
 Distribution losses outweigh it greatly, but still the combined loss of transmission and distribution is only 7.4%.
 And this is in a large country, so distances are great.

-Here is a useful summary diagram of the comparative results with other forms of power generation.
+Here is a useful summary diagram of the comparative results of wind energy with the average grid mix of generation sources.